-2.1.1.7.
+2.1.1.4.
 Entropy

-VSI OpenVMS x86-64 V9.2 collects information from stochastic system events and hardware-provided entropy sources, when available, to create a pool of random data which may be used as seeds for random number and cryptographic algorithms.
+VSI OpenVMS x86-64 V9.2-1 collects information from stochastic system events and hardware-provided entropy sources, when available, to create a pool of random data which may be used as seeds for random number and cryptographic algorithms.
 New features associated with entropy collection include a new SYSGEN parameter named RANDOM_SOURCES and a new system service named SYS \$GET_ENTROPY.

 On hardware that supports the Intel RDRAND instruction, entropy collection will include random data from the RDRAND instruction as part of the entropy pool mix.
 However, in spite of the host hardware supporting RDRAND, not all hypervisors support this instruction, and hypervisor support may be configurable on a per-VM basis.
-At boot time, the system tests for hardware support and hypervisor support of the RDRAND instruction, and will display a message giving the state of the RDRAND support for the boot.
+To display the information about the status of the RDRAND instruction, use the new DCL command SHOW ENTROPY.

-2.1.1.7.1.
+2.1.1.4.1.
 New SYSGEN Parameter RANDOM_SOURCES